One Perfect Day in Porto: An itinerary that will make you fall in love with this city

 Early Afternoon

-By the time the tour is finished, you’ll have worked up an appetite, for sure.
-Why not try some local cuisine?
-Tripe may not be on everyone’s culinary bucket list but if it is, by all means, try Tripas à Moda do Porto.
+Big breakfast or not, by the time the tour is finished, you’ll surely have worked up an appetite.
+Why not try some local specialities?
+Tripe may not be on everyone’s culinary bucket list, but if it is, by all means, try Tripas à Moda do Porto.

 Other local delicacies include

 • Bifana: a pork sandwich.
-Try it at Conga [Google Maps location].
+Try it at Conga [Google Maps location] or Sol e Sombra Bifanas [Google Maps location].

 • Francesinha (the Frenchy): a layered roast beef/ham/sausage sandwich covered in cheese, bathed in tomato sauce and (often) accompanied by fries.
-You may want to share one because it really is as filling as it sounds.
-Our recommendations are Francesinha Café [Google Maps location] or Bufete Fase [Google Maps location].
+You may want to share one because it is as filling as it sounds.
+Our recommendations are Churrasqueira Lameiras [Google Maps location] or Dona Francesinha Porto [Google Maps location].

 After Lunch

-Why not explore the area you’ve walked through in the morning a bit more?
+Why not explore the area you’ve walked through in the morning more?

-For a bit of old-world charm with a Harry Potter touch, pop inside Livraria Lello [Official website, Google Maps location].
-We’re still not sure if having to pay to access a bookshop is the biggest scam or just a clever income and crowd management strategy (to be fair, your entry is being deducted if you buy a book).
+Pop inside Livraria Lello [Google Maps location] for a bit of old-world charm with a Harry Potter touch.
+We’re still unsure whether charging to access a bookshop is the biggest scam or just a clever income and crowd management strategy (to be fair, your entry fee is deducted if you buy a book).
 We let you decide.
+If you include this experience, please book your time slot online to avoid missing out.
+14:00 would work best if you head here straight after lunch.

-Alternatively, climb up the Torre dos Clérigos / Clerics’ Tower [Official website, Google Maps location] for (yet more) gorgeous views over the city or stroll a bit more around the Sé / Barredo / Ribeira neighbourhoods for your Instagram fix.
-If you find yourself at the Ribeira waterfront and are too lazy to walk back up, take the Funicular dos Guindais [Google Maps location] (just to the east of the Dom Luís I Bridge).
+Alternatively, climb up the Torre dos Clérigos / Clerics’ Tower [Google Maps location] for (yet more) gorgeous views over the city or stroll a bit more around the Sé / Barredo / Ribeira neighbourhoods for your Instagram fix.
+If you find yourself at the Ribeira waterfront and are too lazy to walk back up, take the Funicular dos Guindais just east of the Dom Luís I Bridge [Google Maps location].

 Inside Livraria Lello